H. Lee Sarokin, judge who freed ‘Hurricane’ Carter, dies at 94

 Haddon Lee Sarokin was a New Jersey-born graduate of Dartmouth College and Harvard Law School.
 He was nominated to a federal judgeship by former President Jimmy Carter and served on the district court in New Jersey from 1979 to 1994 and the appeals court from 1994 to 1996.

-In 1985, Sarokin threw out the convictions of boxer Rubin “Hurricane” Carter and John Artis, two Black men who were wrongfully convicted of killing three white men.
+In 1985, Sarokin threw out the convictions of Rubin “Hurricane” Carter and John Artis, two Black men who were wrongfully convicted of killing three white men.
 Sarokin ruled that their prosecution was based “upon an appeal to racism rather than reason, concealment rather than disclosure.”

 The ruling stood after the U.S. Supreme Court declined to hear an appeal.